Profound Image Photography

 How do you approach a wedding?

 I enjoy meeting my clients, getting to know them and then producing images that capture their personalities in a natural way.
-My biggest buzz is their reaction when they see my record of their event or day.
+My biggest buzz is their reaction when they see my photographs for the first time.
 For a wedding, I always do a pre-wedding shoot and get to know them as a couple.
 This really helps put the couple at ease on the wedding day which in turn enables them to relax and be themselves.
-I am very aware that If they are not comfortable with me I won't get the images I want and they deserve so I invest heavily in that aspect.
-I love couples who hate having their photo taken so that I can build their confidence and show them how beautiful they are.
+I am very aware that If they are not comfortable with me I will not capture the images they want and deserve so I invest heavily in that aspect.
+I love couples who feel less comfortable having their photo taken so that I can build their confidence and show them how beautiful they are.

 What makes you different to other photographers?

-I would say three things. firstly, I see each wedding and each couple as truly unique.
+I would say three things.
+Firstly, I see each wedding and each couple as truly unique.
 I do not have stock poses that I roll out, I capture the day as it evolves using my skill to give gentle nudges if required.
 My aim is always to deliver the couples unique wedding story in a way which is truly authentic to "them".
 I am always conscious that I am taking images for the couple, not for me.
+By that I mean I go out of my way to capture images which they will want which is often different to those a photographer may want for a typical portfolio.

 Secondly, I am a very sociable person.
-Before being a professional photographer I was a senior director at one of the big 5 banks in the UK responsible for managing large teams and significant changes within the organisation.
-The social skills, adaptability and confidence I developed in that role serve me well as a photographer.
+Before being a professional photographer I was a senior director at one of the big 5 UK banks and was responsible for managing large teams and significant changes within the organisation.
+The social skills, adaptability and confidence I developed in that role serve me well as a wedding photographer.

 Finally, and probably most importantly, Several years ago I chose to leave a very well paid job to follow my heart into photography.
-I am a photographer because I love it.
+Quite simply, I am a photographer because I love meeting people and creating something special for them.

 Hang on, you left a well paid job in Banking to be a photographer?
 Are you nuts?

 Some say so yes!
-Actually, I made the decision 14 years ago.
+Actually, I made the decision 16 years ago.
 I was at a career development interview and was asked what my I thought my ultimate position would be and I replied a Wedding Photographer.
-It got an odd look and I received feedback that I was not ambitious but I guess some people see ambition in one dimension.
-To me that was really ambitious!
-I really enjoyed my career in Banking but photography was my lifetime ambition and my first career helped me fund it.
-It was several years until I made that dream a reality and I don't regret it at all.
+It got an odd look and I received feedback that I "may not be perceived as ambitious".
+For me, at this stage it was truly ambitious!
+At that time I had no formal photography training and certainly didn't have the equipment required to shoot weddings!
+Everyone knew me as a successful banker.
+Don't get me wrong, I really enjoyed my career in Banking but photography was my lifetime ambition and my first career enabled me fund it.
+It was several years until I made that dream a reality but my banking days seem a distant blur now; I love what I do now and I feel lucky to be doing what i love.

 What is your pet hate?

 I love every wedding and work hard to find and capture the unique story in each couple as it unfolds.
 So it's hard to name a pet hate on the weddings I shoot.
 I guess, if I had to name one it would be the untrained amateurs who pose as professionals and typically use the banner of "reportage" or "candid" photography to cover their lack of skills.
 They often lack the social skills and professional training required to do the job well and work on a "Shoot and burn" basis leaving the couple with unedited images which frankly, "Uncle Bob" could have taken.
 I have been contacted by several couples wanting their images retaken.
-Anyone who has the right equipment, is trained and insured will be charging around £100 per hour of shooting.
+Anyone who has the right equipment, is trained and fully insured should be charging around £100 per hour of shooting.
+This may seem high but for every hour of photography there are several more hours of editing to deliver the best results for the client.
 Please see my guide to hiring the right photographer.
 Sorry, I went off on one a little there didn't I!

 Have you been trained as a photographer or are you self-taught?